OctopusDeploy/docs/docs/deployment-process/variables/index.md

 * The release needs to be **redeployed** and the variables have changed since the release was created.
 * The release failed to deploy due to a problem with the variables and you need to update the variables and redeploy the release.

+## Scoping Variables

+The variables you create can be scoped to

 ## Variables in Octopus